noiaa990/CTF-WriteUp/README.md

      - Description
        - They say 'when in doubt bet on wildcards.
      - Hind
-       - make a list of SQL Injection code and use burp to find it
+       - make a list of SQL Injection code and use burp(Intruder)to find it.
-       - or manual trype in one by one to to force web app show table of database that keep CTF Flag
+       - or manual trype in one by one to force the web app show table of database that keep 'CTF Flag'
  - **Mongolia 4.08 -Gizmo**
    -<img src="folderImages/Week4_Mongolia.JPG" width="400">
      - Description